devonkoch/devonkoch.github.io/customer-questions.md

 Hi Matt,

-I see how these microinteractions you've described can cause a significant delay in the overall development lifecycle in an iterative development workflow, and I sincerely apologize for any inconvience you may have experienced.
-You're correct -- it's never fun to hear about less than optimal customer experiences, especially since we rebuilt our new dashboard relatively recently.
-We truly appreciate raw and authentic customer feedback, as it allows us to iterate and hopefully create the best experiences for developers like you.
-If you have any other specific points of feedback or comments, we always welcome them and try to take them into consideratoin for our product roadmap.
+I see how these microinteractions you've described can cause a significant delay in the overall lifecycle in an iterative development workflow, and I sincerely apologize for any inconvience you experienced.
+You're right when you say it's never fun to hear about less than optimal customer experiences, especially since we launched our dashboard relatively recently.
+We truly appreciate raw and authentic customer feedback, as it allows for us to iterate and hopefully create the best experiences for developers like you.
+If you have any other specific points of feedback or comments, please do not hesistate to respond as we always welcome them and try to take them into consideration for our product roadmap.

 This is crucial information that we will definitely need to take into consideration in our own product iterations.
 I will note this to the team who owns the Dashboard here at Algolia.